-The Stanford Center on Philanthropy and Civil Society (Stanford PACS) has designed the Philanthropist Resource Guide, an inventory of approximately 200 organizations across the United States that work to support the philanthropic activities of high net worth (HNW) donors.
+The Stanford Center on Philanthropy and Civil Society (Stanford PACS) has designed the Philanthropist Resource Guide, an inventory of 250+ organizations across the United States that work to support the philanthropic activities of high net worth (HNW) donors.

 Stanford PACS develops and shares knowledge to improve philanthropy, strengthen civil society and effect social change.
 Stanford PACS connects students, scholars and practitioners and publishes the preeminent journal, the Stanford Social Innovation Review (SSIR).

 The Philanthropist Resource Guide was conceived of by Nadia Roumani, Director of the Effective Philanthropy Learning Initiative (EPLI) and developed by Dr. Jason Franklin, Visiting Fellow at EPLI and WK Kellogg Community Philanthropy Chair at the Johnson Center for Philanthropy.
 The Guide was implemented by Bethanie Maples, Fellow at the EPLI and Palak Joshi, Program Manager with Stanford PACS.
 The visuals were created by Anna Maria Irion, Associate with EPLI.

 Goal and Target audience: We hope that this inventory will enable HNW donors to discover new sources of support for their philanthropic journey, help philanthropy intermediaries and advisors find new resources and collaborators, and allow funders of this field to gain a better understanding of the landscape of the donor support ecosystem.
 We welcome input and feedback that can help us improve this resource.